wtgme/Temporal_relation/llm_qa/README.md

 ## Notes

+- The generated JSONL files are compatible with Azure OpenAI batch processing API
-- When using the `all` mode, the text is not preprocessed (all event tags remain intact).
+- When using the `all` mode, the text is not preprocessed (all event tags remain intact)
-- When using the `individual` mode, the text is preprocessed to keep only the current event's tags.
+- When using the `individual` mode, the text is preprocessed to keep only the current event's tags
-- Intermediate results are automatically saved during processing to prevent data loss.
+- Intermediate results are automatically saved during processing to prevent data loss
+- Each JSONL entry represents a complete training example with input prompt and expected temporal relation output